Wednesday, 2025-07-30, 7:40 PM

 Chip!
 He says, and takes flight.

-Paul at callmedex@comcast.net for the free download pdf.
-A limited
+Anyone interested in this book of poetry many email Paul at callmedex@comcast.net for the free download pdf.
+A limited number of free hard-copies of his book are available.

-was taken by Fred Walsh and is copyrighted to him.
-The link for this
+The photo above was taken from the cover of the poetry book.
+This picture was taken by Fred Walsh and is copyrighted to him.
+The link for this picture of the northern male cardianl is http://fredwalshphotos.blogspot.com/2009/03/northern-cardinal-male.html

 To see more of Fred's work visit http://fredwalshphotos.blogspot.com/